Letter of explanation: Why it’s important and how to write one

 In the letter, the homeowner should state that you’re currently living in their home rent-free and indicate how long you’ve been doing so.
 Make sure they also sign and date the letter.

-If you have an income or loss from a farm property listed on Schedule F of your income tax returns, you must produce a letter of explanation stating the farm isn’t on the property you’re buying.
-The LOE must also include the address of the farm that’s tied to the income or loss.
-This is necessary since the underwriter can’t get this information from your tax documents.
+If you have income or a loss from a farm property listed on Schedule F of your income tax return, you must produce a letter of explanation stating the farm isn’t on the property you’re buying.
+Your letter also must include the address of the farm that’s tied to the income or loss.
+This is necessary since the underwriter can’t get this information about the property from your tax documents.

 When determining the value of the home, another structure on the property can’t be the primary reason for that value.
 It’s worth noting here that some lenders, including Rocket Mortgage®, don’t finance farms.